ConderS/ACE_WebDev_Student/README.md

 Now you've added paragraph text, `p` with a `subheader` CSS class each, that displays the text written between the `p` tags.
 You should now see this text showing in the center of the screen.

-Go to `me.css` now and place the following CSS inside underneath what's already written:
+Go to `src/styles/components/me.css` now and place the following CSS inside underneath what's already written:

     .me-title {
       margin-bottom: 20px;